-New Street Pedestrian Zone.
-Malahide
+New Street Pedestrian Zone, Malahide

 The scheme was first implemented during the Covid-19 pandemic as part of the Walk Bike Fingal initiative.
-It aimed to promote social distancing in public spaces and encourage active travel for health and wellbeing.
+It aimed to promote social distancing in public spaces and encourage Active Travel for health and wellbeing.
 The scheme has provided a safe and inclusive environment in the heart of Malahide village, supporting local businesses by providing space for safe outdoor dining.
-The Council is looking at permanent enhancements which can benefit the community and local businesses, and has committed to further consultation.
+The Council is consulting on permanent enhancements which can benefit the community and local businesses.